Oru Oorla Rendu Rajakumari

-The series premiered along with Sathya 2, by ending their first seasons on 24 October 2021 and starting the second seasons on the next day 25 October 2021. and ended on 12 November 2022 with 321 episodes.
+The series premiered along with Sathya 2, by ending their first seasons on 24 October 2021 and starting the second seasons on the next day 25 October 2021, and ended on 12 November 2022 with 321 episodes.

 Synopsis

-Before leap

 After some struggles, Rasathi and Iniyan blessed with girl baby named Bhoomika, while Kanmani and Kumaran blessed with girl baby named Swetha.
 Rasathi's daughter is cute, while Kanmani's daughter is attractive.
 But Maragatham love Rasathi's daughter more because the truth is she swapped the babies of Rasathi and Kanmani.
 Now Rasathi and Iniyan were the biological parents of Swetha where Kanmani and Kumaran are the biological parents of Bhoomika.
 One day the truth reveals and Maragatham decides to separate Swetha from Rasathi with the help of Kanmani.
 So they escaped the from that place with Swetha and lived in another city.